Economy of Zambia: Chiluba's economic reforms (1991–2000)

 Zambia's Economic System of Government is Unitary because of that the Frederick Chiluba government (1991–2001), which came to power after democratic multi-party elections in November 1991, was committed to extensive economic reform.

 Zambia's economic transformation into a free market system began toward the end of 1991 following a change of government.
 To tackle a serious economic crisis, the government agreed to introduce substantial economic reforms to secure much-needed loans from the World Bank and IMF.

+Zambia’s Copper Cycle: One Year Stocks and Flows, 1994.

 One of the greatest challenges was the privatization of the country's copper mines, Zambia's prime export earner.
 The government privatised many state industries, and maintained positive real interest rates.
 Exchange controls were eliminated and free market principles endorsed.
 It remains to be seen whether the Mwanawasa government will follow a similar path of implementing economic reform and undertaking further privatization.
 Zambia has yet to address issues such as reducing the size of the public sector, which still represents 44% of total formal employment, and improving Zambia's social sector delivery systems.

 After the government privatized the giant parastatal mining company Zambian Consolidated Copper Mines (ZCCM), donors resumed balance-of-payment support.
 The final transfer of ZCCM's assets occurred on March 31, 2000.
 Although balance-of-payment payments are not the answer to Zambia's long-term debt problems, it will in the short term provide the government some breathing room to implement further economic reforms.
 The government has, however, spent much of its foreign exchange reserves to intervene in the exchange rate mechanism.
 To continue to do so, however, would jeopardize Zambia's debt relief.
 Zambia qualified for HIPC debt relief in 2000, contingent upon the country meeting certain performance criteria, and this should offer a long-term solution to Zambia's debt situation.